What I do

 Everything is grounded in semiotics and Peircean pragmatism, but always through concrete experience rather than abstract theory.

-I work closely with artists and creative practitioners to observe how ideas unfold through action.
+I work closely with artists, designers and creative practitioners to observe how ideas unfold through action.

 This includes: